fabnap/personal/_pages/conferences.md

 ### Editorial Activities

 - Guest Editor together with Dr. Scordo, of the “High Precision X-ray Measurements 2023” special issue of Condensed Matter (ISSN 2410-3896) published by MDPI, section “Spectroscopy and Imaging in Condensed Matter”.
-- I am reviewer of “International Journal of Modern Physics A” (IJMPA).
+- I am reviewer of “International Journal of Modern Physics A” (IJMPA) and Acta Physica Polonica.